olebole/irafdoc/doc/system.type.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. Type all files in the current directory with the extension <tt>".x"</tt> on the standard output.
+  1. Type all files in the current directory with the extension <span style="font-family: monospace;">".x"</span> on the standard output.
 Do not pause between files or pages (unlike <i>page</i>).
   </p>
   <p>